 He is brave, even though he doesn’t believe that he could be freed from his prison in anyway save death.
 After his freedom is restored, he binds all his loyalty to Lucie and keeps her as happy as he can.

-Dr. Manette expresses his loyalty to her when he goes and tries to use his influence to free Charles.
-Dr. Manette is plainly filled with loyalty and bravery.
+Dr. Manette demonstrates his loyalty to her when he goes and tries to use his influence to free Charles.

-Mr. Lorry is a English banker as well as an old friend of the Manettes.
+Mr. Lorry is an English banker as well as an old friend of the Manettes.
 As a banker he refers to himself as an unfeeling “man of business”.